ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 - Now the challenge is submitting this password we just found to **port 30000** on **localhost**.
 This is done pretty simply.
 We use Netcat, a networking utility for establishing TCP and UDP connections, to submit this data
 - `nc localhost 30000`
 	- Now that we have made a connection to this port, we are able to type in data to send
+	- Typing in random input gets us the output of "Wrong!
+Please enter the correct current password."
+	- By pasting the current challenge's password
 #### bandit 15 -> 16
 - 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
 #### bandit 16 -> 17 -